wenleicao/wenleicao.github.io/_posts/2018-02-21-Use-Temp-Table-in-SSIS.md

 But it did not make sense to me since the working dataflow also need to open this #test

-Something mysterious to me.
-I might not find the real difference between two databases correctly.
+Something still mysterious to me.
+I might not find the real differences between two databases correctly.

 Conclusion:
  	1. Keep database connection open   (Remain same connection as true)